schmich/github-archive/README.md

 # github-archive

-Create a self-contained .tar.gz archive of all of your repos.
+Create a self-contained .tar.gz archive of all of your GitHub repos.

 ## Usage